Don's "Whom We Might Be" Story

 CFCs

-for refrigerators, air conditioners, and aerosol sprays, corrected today
+for refrigerators, air conditioners, & aerosol sprays, detected in the 60's, corrected today

 Our